Supporting your child's school journey

 Parents and carers can also download a handy school readiness checklist.

-The BBC's Tiny Happy People has resources on how to prepare your child for starting school and Cbeebies getting ready for school-themed episodes.
+- The BBC's Tiny Happy People offers resources on how to prepare your child for starting school, as well as CBeebies - Getting Ready for School-themed episodes.